getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 >
 > -- [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks), The Mythical Man Month (1975)

 While the theory is interesting, ultimately any data structure is defined by the kind of data it contains, and relationships between data structures are defined by how links between them are recorded.
-Traces, transactions, and spans are no different. `[FPA: this sentence is confusing to me.
-Do we mean.
-"Traces, transactions, and spans are defined by what's in them.
-The relationships among the three are defined by the manner in which the links between them are recorded." or something like that? kmclb: Does this read more easily to you?]`
+Traces, transactions, and spans are no different.

 **Traces**